Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

-which ensures that the largest eigenvalue of $\mathbf G_n$ is stochastically bounded and is close to unity.
-Assumption~\ref{A3.2} can then be modified as follows. \begin{assumption} where $\lambda_1^A(n)$ denotes the largest eigenvalue of $\mathbf A_n$. \end{assumption} Assumption~\ref{A3.3} holds for any fixed $|\beta|<1$ and reduces to Assumption~\ref{A3.2} when $w_n$ is chosen to equal $\lambda_1^A(n)$.
-Consequently, our main results below consider both unscaled and scaled adjacency matrices, with the corresponding proofs provided in the Appendix.\footnote{Relatedly, \cite{Wang2025} study the distinction between row-normalized and scaled adjacency matrices in near-degree-regular networks, where agents’ local neighborhoods become asymptotically identical.
-They show that while row normalization can induce weak identification in such settings, appropriate scaling can mitigate these issues by aligning the rates of network regressors.
-Our analysis is more general, applies to networks with heterogeneous degree distributions, and explicitly leverages results from random graph theory.}

 In the following proposition, we establish an upper bound on the variance-normalized covariance between the endogenous variable and the network-based instrument on ER graphs.
-We find that contingent on the regime that we are in (defined by the average degree), the unscaled and scaled models may lead to very different conclusions about weak instruments and identification in general.
-Note that for tractability, we work with the non-residualized variance--normalized covariance since it is a convenient proxy for the partial ratio in Definition \ref{def:weak_network} and remains informative about first-stage relevance.
+We find that contingent on the regime that we are in (defined by the average degree), very different conclusions about weak instruments and identification generally arise.
+(Note that for tractability, we work with the non-residualized variance--normalized covariance since it is a convenient proxy for the partial ratio in Definition \ref{def:weak_network} and remains informative about first-stage relevance.)